How Does Social Media Influence Body Image?

-Nevertheless, it is crucial to acknowledge that how you experience your body might not always reflect reality.
-A distorted perception of your own body can manifest as body image distortions, which might result to eating disorders.
+It is crucial to acknowledge that how you experience your body might not always reflect reality.
+A distorted perception of your own body can manifest as body image distortions, which might result in eating disorders.

-The Role Of Social Media On Your Body Image Concerns
+The Influence of Social Media on Body Image

 You are more likely than before to be influenced and experience body shame due to the constant exposure to particular body types on social media.